 I don’t think there’s any instrument I would like to learn, other than the piano.
 I’m getting old though (my white hair count is now at two).
 But I wouldn’t mind being a conductor.
 Directing the show with my two brown hands.
 And that thin stick – they call it a baton.

 Just as long as I don’t have to wear a black suit.

 Next time there’s a concert in town you’ll probably find me at the upper deck of the Kenya National Theatre.
-Then I will finally have the upper hand, and a view of the whole Kenya National Youth Orchestra.
+There I will finally have the upper hand and a view of the whole Kenya National Youth Orchestra.